nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### 1.3 About Class-ify

 Class-ify is a class management application built specially for Ministry of Education (MOE) teachers to easily monitor their students’ academic progress.
-With a few intuitive commands, teachers can generate exam statistics for each class and Class-ify will quickly flag out students who require more support.
+Teachers can generate exam statistics for each class, and Class-ify quickly flags out students who require more support for contacting.

 --------------------------------------------------------------------------------------------------------------------